luojiahai/luojiahai.github.io/content/posts/foundations-of-transformers-inference.md

 ## Inference API {#inference-api}

 [Inference API](https://huggingface.co/docs/api-inference/) is free to use, and rate limited.
-You can test and evaluate over 150,000 publicly accessible machine learning models, or your own private models, via simple HTTP requests, with fast inference hosted on Hugging Face shared infrastructure.
+You can test and evaluate publicly accessible machine learning models, or your own private models, via simple HTTP requests, with fast inference hosted on Hugging Face shared infrastructure.

 ### Running Inference with API Requests